-The Heart of Missouri United Way (HMUW) Board of Directors unanimously voted to adopt and implement a new strategy, called Community Impact, which beginning in 2013 will focus its work on supporting strategies that help at-risk mid-Missouri youth to succeed in school and life.
+The Heart of Missouri United Way (HMUW) has implemented a new strategy, called Community Impact, which focuses its work on supporting strategies that help at-risk mid-Missouri youth to succeed in school and life.
 Please click to view the complete Community Impact Report (or the report cover to the right) and Community Assessment Report (Executive Summary of Research).

-For more than 60 years, Heart of Missouri United Way has mobilized the caring power of community resources to serve people in need in mid-Missouri.
-Now, Heart of Missouri United Way is embarking on a transformational change through a new service model called Community Impact.
+For more than 65 years, Heart of Missouri United Way has mobilized the caring power of community resources to serve people in need in mid-Missouri.
+Now, Heart of Missouri United Way has embarked on a transformational change through a new service model called Community Impact.

 The Community Impact model takes us far beyond our traditional fundraising model.
 While helping people with their needs today through Safety Net services, it also creates deep and lasting changes by addressing the underlying elements that are the building blocks for successful lives and communities: Education, Income, Health, and Safety Net.